fullstackph/parcel-fe-template/readme.md

 # Changelog

 ### 1.1.2
-* Explicit import of some dependencies that rely on window. [(In response to parcel issue #333)](https://github.com/parcel-bundler/parcel/issues/333)
+* Explicit ES6 import on dependencies

 ### 1.1.1
 * Remove `tether` from dependencies